 -

 Start seeds indoors 6-8 weeks before transplanting after the last spring frost.
-Use grow lights and heat mats for best germination.
+Use grow lights and heat mats.

 -

-Harden off tomato seedlings for 7-10 days before transplanting.
-Gradually expose them to sun, wind and cooler temperatures.
+Harden off tomato seedlings for 7-10 days before transplanting by gradually exposing them to outdoor conditions.

 -